Blackfynn/pathman/docs/dev.rst

 The first argument to a Path object will always be a string which represents the path for this object (eg. ``/Users/username/Desktop/file.txt``).
-This argument, or some other string which best represents this path is then stored in a variable called ``self._pathstr``.
+This argument, or some other string which best represents this path is then stored in a variable called ``_pathstr``.
 The constructor can (and probably will) also recieve other information, like credentials for connecting to some remote service represented by your path.

 Methods and Properties
 ~~~~~~~~~~~~~~~~~~~~~~

-AbstractPath requires the implementaion of many methods and properties, which
+AbstractPath defines the interface for all Path objects.
+The required
-are all listed in ``abstract.py`` In general pathman seeks to conform to the
+methods and properties are all listed in ``abstract.py`` In general,
-behavior of the built-in python modules pathlib_ and os.path_.
+pathman seeks to conform to the behavior of the built-in python modules
+pathlib_ and os.path_.

 Not all methods are exactly mirrored by those libraries.
 Methods and properties
 with differences are documented below.

 * **extension** is equivalent to ``patlib.suffix``.
-* **walk**: ``os.path.walk`` is depreciated in favor os ``os.walk``.
-This
+* **walk**: is equivalent to ``os.walk``.
+This method returns a list of all
-  method returns a list of all files located in the directory specified by this
-  path and all of its child directories.
+  files located in the directory specified by this path and all of its child
+  directories.
 Symlinked directories are ignored.
 * **ls** is equivalent to ``patlib.iterdir``.
 * **remove** is equivalent to ``patlib.unlink`` and ``os.remove``.